 - NEW Webinar Evaluating in a time of change

-- NEW Video Learning from Evaluation - Recording of webinar/interview with ESS Director Steven Marwick about using data and learning to inform the future.
+- NEW Webinar Learning from Evaluation - Recording of webinar/interview with ESS Director Steven Marwick about using data and learning to inform the future.
 Event ran by Corra foundation and Wren and Greyhound.

 - How to evaluate asset-based approaches in an asset-based way